Arjun-berko/txt-content-reader/README.md

    ```bash
    docker run -d -p 8000:8000 --name txt-reader-container txt-reader-app
    ```
-   This command runs the container in detached mode, maps port 8000 of the container to port 8000 of the host, and names the container txt-reader-container.
+   This command starts the container in detached mode, maps port 8000 of the container to port 8000 of the host, and names the container txt-reader-container, for ease of use in the future.

    Please note, after this point, you can stop and start the container using the following commands, which are more straightforward: